 The cranial cruciate ligament (CCL) in dogs is the equivalent of the human ACL.
-This relatively large ligament located within the center of the stifle (knee), keeps the tibia and femur in alignment and prevents hyperextension and excessive internal rotation.
+This relatively large ligament, located in the center of the stifle (knee), keeps the tibia and femur in alignment, preventing hyperextension and excessive internal rotation.

-When the CCL tears, the joint becomes unstable, painful, and arthritic and this can subsequently lead to tearing of the cartilage between the bones (the meniscus).
+When the CCL tears, the joint becomes unstable, painful, and arthritic.
+Subsequently leading to tearing of the cartilage between the bones (the meniscus).
 In most cases, CCL tears are caused by degeneration of the ligament.

-A CCL tear is diagnosed by physical examination with symptoms including:
+A CCL tear is diagnosed by physical examination with symptoms that include:

 - pain on range of motion